 Who is the associate certificate intended for?

 This certificate program is intended for those who work in local government and whose responsibilities have a technical orientation.
 This would include individuals who are currently involved in the following (or similar) areas:

 What is the purpose of the associate certificate?

 This associate certificate is intended to give those who work in the technical fields of local government a broader understanding and a working knowledge of the history, organization, challenges and opportunities for local government.
 Graduates will have the knowledge and skills to effectively interact with municipal staff at all levels of the organization, the municipal council and the citizenry.

 How long does it take?

 This is only a suggested sequence of courses; students can begin the associate certificate at any of the three terms.
-See class schedule for 2018-2021 for more details.

 Can I use these courses towards other certificates?